The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-2/week-2-review/basics-of-javascript.md

 ## Variables

-Variables are used to "store" expressions and give them a name.
-All of the expressions above can be stored in a variable.
+Variables are named identifiers that "point to" data values or expressions.
+All of the expressions above can be pointed to by a variable.
+When we create a variable and have it point to an expression, the result of that expression is stored in memory.

+We can retreive the value that a variable points to by referencing the variable's name/identifier.

 Declaring a variable turns the variable _name_ into an expression!
 The variable name is an expression?
 Yes!
-When we reference that variable name, it evaluates to (or "returns") the value it holds.
+When we reference that variable name, it evaluates to (or "returns") the value it points to.

 ```js
 const sum = 5 + 5;